Douglas Sagers

-Douglas V. Sagers is an American politician and a Republican member of the Utah House of Representatives representing District 21 since January 1, 2011.
+Douglas V. Sagers is an American politician and a former Republican member of the Utah House of Representatives representing District 21.

 Early life and education

 Sagers received his degree from Brigham Young University.
 Sagers is a health care executive and served as mayor of the city of Tooele, Utah from 1974 to 1981.

 Political career

 Sagers was first elected on November 2, 2010.
 During the 2016 legislative session, he served on the Infrastructure and General Government Appropriations Subcommittee, the House Natural Resources, Agriculture, and Environment Committee, and the House Revenue and Taxation Committee.
 During the 2022 session, Sagars was a member of the House Ethics Committee, the House Natural Resources, Agriculture, and Environment Committee, and the House Revenue and Taxation Committee.
 He also served as the House Chair of the Infrastructure and General Government Appropriations Subcommittee.

 Political Positions

 NASA Test Facility

 In 2016, Rep. Sagars sponsored HCR 23, which would encourage NASA to build a drone test facility in Toole, Utah.
 Rep. Sagers said the area needs economic diversification, and this project will be "an awesome opportunity for our citizens and our county's economic growth."
 State economists said it would "provide an economic benefit to the state of at least $250 million." that it would be positive for the state.
 The bill passed unanimously in both chambers and was signed by the governor.